acg-team/Selection-in-Genes-Course/tutorials/branch-site-model/README.md

 ## Motivation

-In this tutorial we will use CodeML - a program from the PAML package from Ziheng Yang - to check for selection along different branches of a tree.
+In this tutorial we will use CodeML - a program from the PAML package from Ziheng Yang - to check for site-specific selection along a foreground branch using a branch-site model.
 We will use a dataset that was previously published and try to recreate existing results.

 ## Data